Regret, stability & fairness in matching markets with bandit learners: EXAMPLE SETTINGS

-To gain an intuition for this setting, suppose $\psi(a_1,a_2) > \psi(a_2, a_1)$.
-Then, agent $a_1$ attributes greater value to being matched with $a_2$ than vice versa.
-Under \eqref{eq:T_1}-\eqref{eq:T_2}, agent $a_1$ benefits more from the match $(a_1,a_2)$ than $a_2$ does, and $a_1$ compensates for this imbalance by investing resources to make the experience more amenable for $a_2$.
-For example, suppose that an athlete $a_1$ is more interested in receiving lessons from coach $a_2$ than $a_2$ is interested in coaching $a_1$.
+for all $a_1 , a_2 \in \cA$ and $\psi: \cA \times \cA^+ \rightarrow \bbR$.
+To gain an intuition for this setting, suppose $\psi(a_1,a_2) > \psi(a_2, a_1)$ such that agent $a_1$ benefits more from the match $(a_1,a_2)$ than $a_2$ does.
+Under \eqref{eq:T_1}, $a_1$ compensates for this imbalance by investing resources to make the experience more amenable for $a_2$.
+For example, suppose that an athlete $a_1$ is more interested in lessons with coach $a_2$ than $a_2$ is interested in coaching $a_1$.
 Then, $a_1$ can offset this difference by offering to pay more for lessons with $a_2$.
 In the literature, the balanced transfer is viewed as compensation or a bargaining solution.